-When a grievance is initially filed with the dean, a faculty member can appeal decisions at the college or school level and the university level.
+When a grievance is initially filed with the dean, a faculty member can appeal the dean's decision at the college or school level and the university level.
 Decisions in grievances initially filed with the college grievance committee may be appealed at the university level.
-Appendix F, page 228-229, addresses the reconsideration of grievances decided at the university level.
+The information below addresses the procedures for university level appeals to the University of Houston Grievance Committee.
+In the presentation of his/her appeal to the college grievance committee or university grievance committee, the faculty member may be accompanied by a representative who may assist in the presentation of the appeal.

 a.
-College or School Appeal Level
+College or School Level Appeal